-

 Overview

-It’s important that you can access your VMs from the vCloud Director portal, so VMware offers you 2 ways to access your VMs.
+It is crucial to be able to access your VMs from the vCloud Director portal.
+VMware offers you two ways to access your VMs.

-You can access your VMs from the Data Center tab, but you can also have a view of the VMs of your entire organisation.
+Access to your VMs can be done from a Data Center, but you can also have a view of the VMs across your entire organization.

 Prerequisites

-In this way you will have visibility over a single VDC
+This way, you will have visibility on the content of a single VDC (network, Edge T1, VM)

 Selecting the VDC